-Applicants for admission as graduate students must submit evidence of completion of a bachelor's degree from a regionally accredited or state approved college or a comparable foreign institution of higher learning, with a cumulative grade point average of 2.5 or higher.
-Graduates of recognized Buddhist colleges are eligible for admission to the Master of Arts in Religious Studies specializing in Buddhist Studies.
+Applicants for admissions as graduate students must submit evidence of completion of a bachelor's degree from a regionally accredited or state approved college or a comparable foreign institution of higher learning, with a cumulative grade point average of 2.5 or higher.
+Graduate of recognized Buddhist college are eligible for admission to the Master of Arts in Religious Studies specializing in Buddhist Studies.

-Applicants in the EMBA program from overseas, who do not have a B.A. degree but have studied for 4 or more years in a college(s), and who have had more than 3 years of managerial experience, may be directly admitted to the program.
-However, they must take all 15 units of foundation courses (MBA 501, MBA 503, MBA 506, and MBA 512), as well as other required courses in the program in order to graduate.
+Applicants in the EMBA program from overseas who do not have a B.A. degree but have studied for 4 or more years in a college(s), and who have had more than 3 years of managerial experience, may be directly admitted to the program.
+However, they must take all 15 units of foundation courses (MBA 501, MBA 503, MBA 505, MBA 506, and MBA 512), as well as other required courses in the program in order to graduate.

-Requirements and procedures for admission to graduate programs are further clarified in the section below on Application for Admission.
+Requirements and procedures for admission to graduate programs are further clarified in the section below on requirements for graduate programs.